-- Explicit statements from child about sex and sexual acts

-- Poor boundaries: stands too close to people, sits on peoples' laps, touches others indiscriminately, kisses people who are not very familiar

-- Openly touches private parts

-- Masturbates excessively (with or without objects)

-- Inserts objects in rectum/vagina

-- Acts out sexual behaviors

-- Uses words to describe sex that are not developmentally appropriate

-- Refers to pictures of nude people

-- Refers to sexual acts in movies

-- Flirtatious/seductive/sexually provocative behavior towards adults and peers

-- Reveals 'private' parts to other people

-- Secretive behavior

-- Regressed behavior (i.e., toilet trained child begins wetting the bed)

-- Depression

-- Pseudo mature behavior (i.e., a young girl dresses and acts like a young adult)
+- Explicit statements from child about sex and sexual acts - Poor boundaries: stands too close to people, sits on peoples' laps, touches others indiscriminately, kisses people that are not very familiar - Openly touches private parts - Masturbates excessively (with or without objects) - Inserts objects in rectum/vagina - Acts out sexual acts or uses words to describe sex that are not developmentally appropriate - Refers to pictures of nude people - Refers to sexual acts in movies - Flirtatious/seductive/sexually provocative behavior towards adults and peers - Reveals 'private' parts to other people - Secretive behavior - Regressed behavior (i.e., toilet trained child begins wetting the bed) - Depression - Pseudo mature behavior (i.e., a young girl dresses and acts like a young adult) - Poor relationships with peers - Fear of a particular person, place, or thing (i.e., child is afraid of taking baths, or is afraid of bathrooms)

-Indicators of Child Sexual Abuse (Cont'd)
+Indicators of Child Sexual Abuse

-- Poor relationships with peers

-- Fear of a particular person, place, or thing (i.e., child is afraid of taking baths or of bathrooms)

 - Bizarre nightmares

 - Sadistic play

 - Self mutilation

 - Eating disorder

 - Sudden changes in behavior

 - A fear of being harmed or being alone

-- Fire setting
+- ➢ Fire setting

 - Animal cruelty

-NOTE: One sign alone does not necessarily indicate sexual abuse.
+Note: One sign alone does not necessarily indicate sexual abuse.
 It is clusters of signs that may indicate sexual abuse has occurred.

-(Adapted From: National Adoption Information Clearinghouse: Parenting the Sexually Abused Child)
+Adapted From: National Adoption Information Clearinghouse: Parenting the Sexually Abused Child